 The inductor selection trade-offs among size, cost, efficiency, and transient response requirements.
-Generally, three key inductor parameters are specified for operation with the RTQ2115C: inductance value (L), inductor saturation current (I{SAT}), and DC resistance (DCR).
+Generally, three key inductor parameters are specified for operation with the RTQ2116C: inductance value (L), inductor saturation current (I{SAT}), and DC resistance (DCR).

 A good compromise between size and loss is a 30% peak-to-peak ripple current to the IC rated current.
-The switching frequency, input voltage, output voltage, and selected inductor ripple current determines the inductor value as follows:
+The switching frequency, input voltage, output voltage, and selected inductor ripple current determines the inductor value as follows :

-$$L = \frac{V{OUT} \times (V{IN} - V{OUT})}{V{IN} \times f{SW} \times \Delta I{I}}$$ ratio of the slope-compensation ramp to the sensed-current ramp increases, the current-mode system tilts towards voltage-mode control.
+$$L = \frac{V{OUT} \times (V{IN} - V{OUT})}{V{IN} \times f{SW} \times \Delta I{L}}$$

+Larger inductance values result in lower output ripple voltage and higher efficiency, but a slightly degraded transient response.
+This result in additional phase lag in the loop and reduce the crossover frequency.
+As the ratio of the slope-compensation ramp to the sensedcurrent ramp increases, the current-mode system tilts towards voltage-mode control.
 Lower inductance values allow for smaller case size, but the increased ripple lowers the effective current limit threshold, increases the AC losses in the inductor and may trigger low-side switch sinking current limit at FPWM.
 It also causes insufficient slope compensation and ultimately loop instability as duty cycle approaches or exceeds 50%.
-When duty cycle exceeds 50%, below condition needs to be satisfied:
+When duty cycle exceeds 50%, below condition needs to be satisfied :